pbelikov/redmine-omniauth-oauth-cas/README.md

 This plugin overrides Redmine's autoregistration feature so user is created automatically if all required fields are provided (login, firstname, lastname, email).
 Uniqueness of user is checked against login.

+### Known issues

+Unfortunately, this plugin somehow conflicts with another plugin, called "Redmine Wiki Extensions Plugin" by r-labs.

 ### Inspiration

 This plugin is inspired by [twinslash](https://github.com/twinslash) plugin [Redmine omniauth google](https://github.com/twinslash/redmine_omniauth_google).

+### Contribution

+Please do not hesitatate to contribute to this project.
+As I know, there is still no official CAS OAuth2 (as client) support in Redmine, so maybe this plugin could help many people.
+Also I know that code of this plugin is far from good, maybe you could use your Ruby skills to make it better.